olawuyio/snake290/README.md

 The objective of the game is for the snake to fill the screen.
 1. Using "W", "A", "S", "D" or the arrow keys to move the direction the snake is moving to.
 "W" to move up, "A" to move to the left, "S" to move down, and "D" to move to the right.
-2. Control the snake to avoid touching the wall or the snake's body with it's head.
+2. Control the snake to avoid touching a wall or it's body.
 The game will terminate if the head make contact with its body or the wall.
-3. The main goal of this game is to control the snake to consume the food to gain score, the snake will grow larger.
+3. When the snake eats food, the snake grows in length and the score goes up by 1.
 4. Click the exit button to directly exit the game.

 ## Directory Structure